Strobesstrobes

 TL;DR

-• ✓Type I tests design at a point in time; Type II tests operating effectiveness over a 3 to 12 month window, which is where a pentest carries the most weight.
+• ✓Type I attests to control design at a point in time; Type II attests to operating effectiveness over a 3 to 12 month window, where a dated pentest is effectively non-negotiable.

 Does SOC 2 require a penetration test?